EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

     * out_fasta: name of the corresponding output FASTA file.
     * output_dir: output directory.
 It will be created if it does not exist already.
     * strand_specific_assemblies: array of the names of the GFF/GTF files that are strand specific. **All the file names in this array must also appear in the gff array as well.**.
+    * source_score: dictionary linking the scores of each different assembly to a specific score, _**using the label as key**_, which will be applied in two different points:
+      * during the prepare stage itself, in order to give an order priority for transcripts that come from different assemblies.
+      * during the picking stage,

 .. code-block:: yaml